sul-dlss-deprecated/lyberservices-scripts/README.md

     2.  grep pid PROGRESS_LOG          # Using the filename defined in YAML progress_log_file.
     3.  tail -999f log/production.log  # Detailed logging info for the
-        pre-assembly project itself.
+        lyberservices-scripts project itself.
     4.  tail -999f nohup.out           # Errors, etc from unix output (or
         "another_nohup_filename.out" in the example above)

-    Be sure to keep your progress log file somewhere useful and be aware if you restart pre-assembly without using the `--resume` switch, it will be overwritten.
+    Be sure to keep your progress log file somewhere useful and be aware if you restart pre-assemble without using the `--resume` switch, it will be overwritten.
 You will need the progress log for cleanup and restarting.

 9. Running in batch mode, automatically splitting a large run in groups of